harishvc/quick-references/javascript/javascript-this-part4.md

 var a = person;
 a.firstName = "Hello";
 a.lastName  = "World";
-a.fullName();    //Hello Workd printed twice on console
+a.fullName();    //Hello World printed twice on console

 //Example 4
 function Person (name) {